QuiverTools/QuiverTools/README.md

 # List of algorithms to implement

+These are now mentioned in the classes, usually as placeholders.

 * King's criterion for the existence of a stable representation of given dimension vector

 * Adriaenssens--Le Bruyn's method to determine dimension vectors admitting stable representations